MicrosoftDocs/mesh-docs/mesh/mesh-app/use-mesh/use-mesh.md

 <img src="media\eye-gaze-selection.png" alt="Info screen on Eye Gaze selection." width=600px>

-There is now a very comfortable way of picking up and moving objects.
+There is now a comfortable way of picking up and moving objects.
 In your current space, follow the steps below:

 1. Look at the object of interest.
 1. Raise your hand slightly will highlight this object.